 The monastery cloister was partly incorporated into a ceramic factory in the 19th century.
 It has two-order colonnades and cross vaults.

-San Michele in Borgo Church
+San Michele in Borgo church

 Built in the 10th-11th centuries on the remains of a Roman temple dedicated to Mars, San Michele in Borgo was largely destroyed during the 1944 bombing, only the facade and the apse survived.